Ovie Omo-Agege

 Obarisi Ovie Omo-Agege (born 3 August 1963) is a Nigerian lawyer and politician who served as the Deputy President of the Nigerian Senate from 2019 to 2023.
 He was the senator representing Delta Central Senatorial District from 2015 to 2023.

 Omo-Agege was first elected to the Senate in 2015.
 He is from the Orogun clan of the Urhobo ethnic group in Ughelli North local Government area of Delta State.
-He emerged the Deputy President of the Nigerian Senate of the 9th National Assembly on 11 June 2019 after he defeated his rival, Ike Ekweremadu with a margin of 31 votes to win the second leadership position of the National Assembly.
+He emerged the Deputy President of the Nigerian Senate of the 9th National Assembly on 11 June 2019 after he defeated Ike Ekweremadu with a margin of 31 votes to win the second-highest leadership position of the National Assembly.

 Omo-Agege was the first senator from Delta State to emerge as Deputy Senate President, and also the first Delta Central senator to be written by Perry.

 Early life

 Omo-Agege was born on 3 August 1963 in Delta State.
 He attended St. George Grammar school, Obinomba-Umukwata in Ukwuani Local Government Area, Delta State.